 Pickety witch, pickety witch...

 He, too, joins the laughter as the crowd chants on: Who's got a kiss for the pickety witch...
-Guinevere claps in merriment.
+Guinevere is smiling.
 Even Arthur is amused by the sight.
-For the shortest, strangest of whiles, it's just like it was with the four of them again.
-(Hiding from Uther, fighting the bandits, joking with Arthur in the midst of it all.)
+For the shortest, strangest of whiles, it's just like the old times again.
+(Hiding from Uther, fighting bandits, joking with Arthur in the midst of it all.)

-There's a cheer and cruel laughter as the witch catches her prey. - Even without the executions, the crowd's bloodlust runs high.
+There's a cheer and cruel laughter as the witch catches her prey. - Without the executions, the crowd's bloodlust runs high.